analoghifi/Thel-Phono-Preamps/hardware/sound of silence/KiCad/original/readme.md

 this is not the original Thel PCB but it's very like\* the original with the following exceptions:
-* different board dimensions original: xxmm x xxmm -> this PCB: 155mm x 69.65mm
+* different board dimensions original: 155mm x 60mm -> this PCB: 155mm x 69.65mm
-* mounting hole spacing original: original: xxmm x xxmm -> this PCB: 148mm x 62mm
+* different mounting hole spacing original: 148mm x 53mm -> this PCB: 148mm x 62mm
 * make use of my \"universal capacitor footprint\" for the filter caps (C1,C21,C22,C23,C24,C25,C26,C27) -> see here T.B.D.
 * C1 is in a different location on the board
 * using a combined 5.0mm/7.5mm pin spacing footprint for all other small (foil and ceramic) caps (C3,C4,C5,C6,C7,C8,C9,C10,C11,C14,C15)